rentheroot/Census2Ged/README.md

 **CONSTITUTIONAL RELATIONS:**

--[ ] Male citizens of United States of 21 years of age and upwards.
+- [ ] Male citizens of United States of 21 years of age and upwards.
--[ ] Male citizens of United States of 21 years of age and upwards, whose right to vote is denied or abridged on other grounds than rebellion or other crime.
+- [ ] Male citizens of United States of 21 years of age and upwards, whose right to vote is denied or abridged on other grounds than rebellion or other crime.

+ ### 1860 Census